PhD in Physics

 PhD Students Admitted with Post-Master's Status

 Students who are admitted for PhD study with “post-master’s” status must take 15 credits of graduate coursework with a minimum GPA of 3.0 to become doctoral candidates.
-Courses are to be chosen in consultation with the Director of Graduate Studies.
-Post-master's students are expected to pass the written and oral qualifying exams by the end of the spring quarter of their first year of study.
-Ordinarily, this means taking the written qualifying exam in September before the start of classes.
-To be prepared for the oral exam, post-master's students should begin research as soon as possible.
+Courses are to be chosen in consultation with the Graduate Academic Committee.
+Post-master's students are expected to pass the candidacy exam by the end of the spring quarter of their first year of study.
+To be prepared for the candidacy exam, post-master's students should begin research as soon as possible (Candidacy Exam below).

 Students begin research in the spring and summer terms of their first year.
 The spring project culminates in a poster presented to the department.
 A two-page proposal for their summer research is also due at the end of the spring term.
 At the end of the summer, students are required to submit an in-depth written report and give an oral presentation of their summer project.
 Research during the second year is toward the candidacy exam.
 More details can be found in the Graduate Physics Student Handbook.